Economic Development and Social Entrepreneurship (Certificate)

 Use Certificate Credit Toward a Master’s Degree

-The Master of Public Administration degree program includes the option for an Economic Development and Social Entrepreneurship specialization.
+The Master of Public Policy and Administration degree program includes the option for an Economic Development and Social Entrepreneurship specialization.

 Certificate students who later apply and are admitted to a master’s degree program at Stuart may apply all approved certificate coursework with a grade of B or higher to a master’s degree.
 A certificate is typically equivalent to one-fourth to one-third of the credit hours required for a degree.
 Students have the option of transferring to the master’s program in any semester.